Leopold Lojka: Sarajevo assassination

-In Franz Ferdinand's motorcade, which consisted of seven vehicles, the "heir to the throne" vehicle, with Lojka at the wheel, sitting on the front right (right-hand drive), drove in third place On the way from the train station to the town hall, there was a first assassination attempt: the young Nedeljko Čabrinović tried to throw a bomb on the car of the heir to the throne.
+In Franz Ferdinand's motorcade, which consisted of seven vehicles, the "heir to the throne" vehicle, with Lojka at the wheel, sitting on the right-hand side, drove in third place.
+On the way from the railway station to the town hall, there was the first assassination attempt: the young Nedeljko Čabrinović tried to throw a grenade at Franz Ferdinand's car.
 This attempt failed – not least thanks to Lojka's presence of mind.
-After a stay in the town hall, the journey was resumed.
-In order to prevent further attacks, however, those responsible had decided to change the route: Instead of driving back only a little way along the Appelkai, over which they had come, as originally planned and announced in the newspapers, and then turning right into the city centre at Franz-Josef-Straße, they now wanted to forego turning and instead take the full route along the Appelkai on the banks of the Miljacka put back.
-Lojka, like the two drivers in front of him, who had not been informed of this, instead turned right at the corner of Appelkai-Franz-Josef-Straße, in accordance with the "old" route known to him.
+After a visit to the town hall, the journey was resumed.
+In order to prevent further attacks, however, those responsible had decided to change the route: Instead of driving back only a little way along the Appelkai, over which they had travelled, as originally planned and announced in the newspapers, and then turning right into the city centre at Franz-Josef-Straße; they now wanted to forego turning and instead take the full route along the Appelkai on the banks of the Miljacka put back.
+Lojka, like the two drivers in front of him, who had not been informed of this decision, instead turned right at the corner of Appelkai-Franz-Josef-Straße, in accordance with the original route known to him.
 Oskar Potiorek, the head of Bosnia, who was the Archduke's host and was also in Lojka's car, then shouted to him to stop, as this was "the wrong way", and to turn around.
 When Lojka shifted into reverse gear to back up the vehicle, it stood still for a few seconds.
 At that moment, Gavrilo Princip — a young Bosnian and supporter of the nationalist movement Mlada Bosna — was standing on the side of the road at the exact spot where the vehicle stopped.
 He used the opportunity to fire two shots at the occupants at close range.
-These fatally injured Franz Ferdinand and his wife Sophie.
+These fatally injured Franz Ferdinand and his expectant wife Sophie.

 After the assassination attempt – the fatal outcome of which was overlooked for a few seconds, as it was believed that the heir to the throne had only been slightly injured and his wife had fainted – Lojka turned the vehicle around on Potiorek's instructions and steered it to his official residence, the so-called Konak.
 Once there, the Archduke and his wife died within a few minutes.
-Immediately afterwards, Lojka sent three telegrams (to Emperor Franz Joseph, Emperor Wilhelm II and the Archduke's children) on behalf of the head of the country, Oskar Potiorek and/or Colonel Carl von Bardolff, informing the world about the assassination attempt and death of Franz Ferdinand.
+Immediately afterwards, Lojka sent three telegrams (to Emperor Franz Joseph, Emperor Wilhelm II and the Archduke's children) on behalf of the head of the country, Oskar Potiorek and/or Colonel Carl von Bardolff, informing the world about the assassination and death of Archduke Franz Ferdinand.